bcgov/quickstart-openshift-helpers/README.md

-# action-pr-close
+# quickstart-openshift-helpers
-Common tasks for pull request close, like image promotion and openshift cleanup.
+Workflows and any other common code used by bcgov/quickstart-openshift (template).